 If you have dry skin, you need to replenish the moisture that your skin is lacking.
 There are loads of ways to do this, including a range of different moisturising products.
 If you have dry skin on your body, such as your legs, coconut oil is a fantastic way to replenish the moisture and it also smells great!
 You do have to be wary about putting oils on your face, however, as using the wrong type of oil for your skin type can lead to spots.

-If you need to moisturise your face, a light cream designed specifically for your face is a good option as it will help you skin get the right oil balance.
+If you need to moisturise your face, a light cream designed specifically for your face is a good option as it will help your skin get the right oil balance.
 There are some natural ingredients to look out for that are known to have moisturising properties.
 These include:

 - Shea butter

 It’s also important to keep the skin under your hair moisturised.
 If you have a beard, it can be easy to neglect the skin on your face but you should use a beard balm to keep both your hair and skin healthy.
-All quality beard oils, especially those from established brands, should use all natural ingredients as standard.
-Look out for macadamia nut, argan and jojoba oils, for example.
+All quality beard oils, especially those from established brands, should use all-natural ingredients as standard.
+Look out for macadamia nut, argan, and jojoba oils, for example.

 Dandruff occurs when the skin under your hair becomes dried out.
 Active coal tar is one of the best natural ingredients to tackle it.
 You can find this in a range of different specialist shampoos.
-It smells a little strange, but is one of the best ways to moisturise your scalp.
+It smells a little strange but is one of the best ways to moisturise your scalp.